Android

 </androidx.constraintlayout.widget.ConstraintLayout>

-Then use the onBankSelected function to update the establishData with the user's chosen bank.
+1. Use the onBankSelected function to update the establishData parameter with the customer's bank information.
+For example:

 <!-- MainActivity.kt -->